KishoreKammela/JobBoardly/docs/reference/01-platform-features-overview.md

   - User-friendly HTML sitemap page (`/sitemap`).
   - Proper use of H1 tags and `next/image` for image optimization on key public pages.
 - **Legal Pages**: Dynamically rendered Privacy Policy and Terms of Service pages, with content editable by SuperAdmins.
+- **Services Layer Architecture**: Data interactions with Firebase are abstracted into a dedicated services layer (`src/services`) for maintainability and scalability.

 ## 2. Job Seeker Features